fretbuzz/mimir_snakemake_t2/README.md

 These values are related to preparing the application before simulating user traffic.
 Typically this is used to pre-load the DB with data.

-"setup":

-"number_customer_records": number of customer records to create
+"setup": "number_customer_records": number of customer records to create

-"number_background_locusts": number of background locusts to generate the customer records
+"setup": "number_background_locusts": number of background locusts to generate the customer records

-"background_locust_spawn_rate": spawn rate of the background locusts (per second)
+"setup": "background_locust_spawn_rate": spawn rate of the background locusts (per second)

 These values are related to simualting user traffic during the experiment.

-"experiment:

-"number_background_locusts": number of background locusts to generate user traffic (each locust is roughly one customer)
+"experiment: "number_background_locusts": number of background locusts to generate user traffic (each locust is roughly one customer)

-"background_locust_spawn_rate": spawn raet of the background locusts (per second)
+"experiment: "background_locust_spawn_rate": spawn raet of the background locusts (per second)

 #### Step 6: Start Experiment